 - Restricting the alleged defendant from making contact either directly or through other parties

 The term contempt refers to violating a court order.
-This is generally charged as a fourth-degree offense when done intentionally.
+While a restraining order is typically a civil charge, violating a restraining order is criminal contempt of court and is a criminal charge.
+See N.J.S.A. § 2C:29-9.
+The police typically charge criminal contempt as a fourth-degree offense when done intentionally.
 Fourth-degree offenses in New Jersey are punishable by up to 18 months of incarceration and a maximum of a $10,000 fine.

 Legal Representation for Restraining Orders in Atlantic County